How to Write a Meta Title for Improved SEO (+ ChatGPT Prompt)

 Tips for Writing Meta Titles

-When it comes to crafting an effective meta title, there are a few key tips to keep in mind.
+When writing an effective meta title, there are a few key tips to keep in mind.

 - Keep it concise: A meta title is a short snippet of text that appears as the title of a web page in search engine results.
 To maximize its effectiveness, keep your meta title brief and to the point.
 Aim for under 60 characters to ensure it is fully displayed in search results.